platformsh-templates/nextjs-strapi/README.md

 - `http:/*` was added to `.gitignore`, as this directory was sometimes generated during local development.
 - The `mysql` dependency was added, so as to connect to the database service on Platform.sh.
 - A zipped file (`api/foodadvisor.tar.gz`) was added, which contains a database dump and a collection of demo images used in the original Foodadvisor demo, altered to work with Oracle MySQL.
 It is used on the first deployment within the Strapi deploy hook to set up the database.
 You are free to delete this file after this demo has been deployed.
 - A `api/.platform.app.yaml` file has been added, which is required to define the build and deploy process for all application containers on Platform.sh.
 It is set to run Strapi if production mode across all environments, so you will need to clone the repository (`platform get PROJECT_ID`) local and run a development server in order to add new collections.
+Take a look at the [Application](https://docs.platform.sh/configuration/services.html) documentation for more details about configuration.
 - A `api/config/database.js` file has been added, which does two things.
 First, it reads from Platform.sh environment variables to detect the database service connected to the `database` relationship in `api/.platform.app.yaml`.
 In this case, that's Oracle MySQL, and it uses credentials provided in the `PLATFORM_RELATIONSHIPS` environment variable to connect to that service.
 Second, it detects whether or not Strapi is actually running on Platform.sh, and makes accomodations to run Strapi locally depending on if an SSH tunnel has been opened to a database running on an active Platform.sh environment.
 - A `.environment` file has been added.
 This file is sourced on a Platform.sh environment during startup, at the beginning of the deploy hook, and whenever you SSH into the environment (`platform ssh -e ENVIRONMENT_ID`).
 It initializes environment variables specific to this demo, such as Strapi security tokens, relevant Next.js frontend URLs, and defines database credential aliases used during the deploy hook.
 - There is an [open issue](https://github.com/strapi/strapi/issues/12101) where Strapi rejects collections with names that are too long, so the demo has been altered slightly (the collection `name` within `api/src/components/blocks/related-restaurants.json` has been shortened) for this demo repo.